coneypo/acrn-hypervisor/doc/tutorials/using_AGL_as_uos.rst

 Using AGL as the User OS
 #############################

-In this article we will discusse the way to run AGL as a Guest OS on ACRN hypervisor and the problems we got at current stage.
+This tutorial describes the steps to run AGL as the User OS on ACRN hypervisor and the problems we got at current stage.
 We hope the steps documented in this article could help us to reproduce the problem much easier and provide some information for further debugging.
+In the following instructions we’ll build on material in the Getting started guide for Intel NUC.

    .. image:: images/The-overview-of-AGL-as-UOS.png
       :align: center

-Overview
+Introduction of AGL
 **********************

 Automotive Grade Linux (AGL) is an open source project of The Linux Foundation